dedis/d-voting/README.md

 The project has 4 main high-level components:

-**Blockchain node** A blockchain node is the wide definition of the program that runs on a host and participate in the election logic.
-The blockchain node is built on top of Dela with an additional d-voting smart contract, proxy, and two
-services: DKG and verifiable Shuffling.
-The blockchain node is more accurately a subsystem, as it wraps many other components.
-Blockchain nodes communicate through gRPC with the [minogrpc][minogrpc] network overlay.
-We sometimes refer to the blockchain node simply as a "node".

-**Proxy** A proxy enables external interactions on a blockchain node.
+**Proxy** - A proxy offers the mean for an external actor such as a website to interact with a blockchain node.
 It is a component of the blockchain node that exposes HTTP endpoints for external entities to send commands to the node.
 The proxy is notably used by the web clients to use the election system.

-**Web frontend** The web frontend is a web app built with React.
+**Web frontend** - The web frontend is a web app built with React.
 It offers a view for end-users to use the D-Voting system.
 The app is meant to be used by voters and admins.
 Admins can perform administrative tasks such as creating an election, closing it, or revealing the results.
 Depending on the task, the web frontend will directly send HTTP requests to the proxy of a blockchain node, or to the web-backend.

-**Web backend** The web backend handles authentication and authorization.
+**Web backend** - The web backend handles authentication and authorization.
 Some requests that need specific authorization are relayed from the web-frontend to the web-backend.
 The web backend checks the requests and signs messages before relaying them to the blockchain node, which trusts the web-backend.
 The web-backend has a local database to store configuration data such as authorizations.
-Admins use the web-frontend to perform update.
+Admins use the web-frontend to perform updates.

+**Blockchain node** - A blockchain node is the wide definition of the program that runs on a host and participate in the election logic.
+The blockchain node is built on top of Dela with an additional d-voting smart contract, proxy, and two services: DKG and verifiable Shuffling.
+The blockchain node is more accurately a subsystem, as it wraps many other components.
+Blockchain nodes communicate through gRPC with the [minogrpc][minogrpc] network overlay.
+We sometimes refer to the blockchain node simply as a "node".

 The following component diagrams summarizes the interaction between those high-level components: